AI4Finance-Foundation/FinRL-Meta/README.md

 **WRDS**

-WrdsEnginner: An aggregation class of data fetching, preprocessing functions of TAQ data under WRDS.
+WrdsEngineer: An aggregation class of data fetching, preprocessing functions of TAQ data under WRDS.
 (Still under test.
 A jupyter notebook about this class will be released soon.)

 run demo_stock_wrds.py